 |

-Tickets are identified by a unique ID.
-You need this ID in order to
+Tickets are identified by a unique integer ID assigned upon creation.

 Field Name | Type | Short Description |